 Animal Data Screen

 This screen displays all of the relevant parameters for the animal that has been selected.
-To access this screen double-click on an animal name in the state variables list in the main window and choose Parameters.
+To access this screen, double-click on an animal name in the state variables list in the main window and choose Parameters.

 The Toxicity Record field within this screen links to the "animal name" within each chemical's toxicity data.
 In this manner, several animals could link to the same toxicity record if that is desired.
 You may select a record from the list or type a new name if the desired animal name does not appear in the pull-down list.
 To edit toxicity linkages for all plants and animals in a simulation simultaneously, click the "Edit All" button.